Best Practices for Creating Connectors

 Importing Dependency Modules

 Use as few dependency modules as possible.
-When you must use one, make sure they are either maintained by your own company (when creating a company-only connector) and/or platform-supported so users are not left unsupported.
+When you must use one, make sure it is either platform supported or, if you are creating a company-only connector, maintained by your own company.
+This ensure that users are are always supported.
 Otherwise, you might end up having to maintain those public non-platform supported modules to ensure that your connector operates properly.

 Adding the App to Version Control

-Mendix recommends having a separate public Git repository next to your private Team Server Git repository, so that you can continue committing and applying changes while you only push to the public repository for a new release to the Marketplace.
+If you have not already added your app, add it to the Team Server.
+An alternative solution that Mendix recommends is having a separate public Git repository next to your private Team Server Git repository.
+This way, you can continue committing and applying changes while you only push to the public repository for a new release to the Marketplace.
 The automated integration with GitHub from the Marketplace makes this a good option for your public-facing Git repository.

 Working with Java-Intensive Apps

-For Java-intensive apps, consider creating an Implementation sub-module to keep core implementation separate.
-You can also make the module a Gradle project in order to better manage dependencies and release pipeline.
-Create the gradle.build file to manage Java library dependencies and cleanup of the userlib folder for export.
-For further information, see Extend App Setup for Building Connectors with Java below.
+For Java-intensive apps, consider creating an Implementation submodule to keep core implementation separate.
+You can also make the module a Gradle project in order to better manage dependencies and the release pipeline.
+Create the gradle.build file to manage Java library dependencies and the cleanup of the userlib folder for export.
+For further information, see Extending App Setup for Building Connectors with Java below.

 Development

 This section explores best practices for connector development.
-You can develop connectors using Java or using Mendix.
+You can develop connectors using Java or Mendix.

 Developing Connectors Using Java